KYC/online KYC is strongly correlated with customer onboarding. Here are our recommendations for smooth processes in this area.

 KYC and onboarding: the challenge for the financial sector

-The challenge is great : limit fraudThe challenge is to strengthen the security and checks related to the customer while welcoming them in the right way (optimal experience).
-The KYC process must of course be secure and compliant with regulations, the customer welcomed in the best possible way and in compliance with the General Data Protection Regulation (GDPR).
+The challenge is great : limiting fraudThe challenge is to strengthen security and customer-related checks while at the same time welcoming the customer in the right way (optimal experience).
+The KYC process must of course be secure and compliant with regulations.
+The customer is welcomed in the best possible way by respecting the General Data Protection Regulation (GDPR).

-In fact, the entry into the customer relationship aims to be efficient, but not hasty: by speeding up procedures or bypassing checkpoints to win a customer, you risk massive penalties and fines for non-compliance.
+In fact, entry into the customer relationship is intended to be efficient, but not hasty.
+By rushing procedures or bypassing checkpoints to win a customer, you risk massive penalties and fines for non-compliance.

 The KYC process must also be accurate and compliant, but not invasive to the customer.
 Following customer identity verification protocols to the letter without regard to the target can be fatal.
 At each stage, the customer may decide to stop everything and eventually join a competitor who can perform these operations more quickly and with less hassle.

-Current trends also justify this need for compliance and advanced customer knowledge for the banking sector: increasing adoption of e-commerce, virtual currencies (crypto-currencies) and international transactions; increasing fines for regulatory non-compliance; increasing sophistication of cross-border organised crime, as the fight against money laundering and the financing of terrorism AML/CFT is not an illusion.
+Current trends also justify the need for compliance and advanced customer knowledge for the banking sector: increasing adoption of e-commerce, virtual currencies (crypto-currencies) and international transactions; increasing fines for regulatory non-compliance; etc.

 The customer comes first

 In the end, only the customer counts.
 For a long-term vision, the entry into the relationship is of major importance.
-The aim is to avoid friction and to build customer loyalty.
-It should be quick and smooth.
+The aim is to avoid friction and to build customer loyalty quickly and smoothly.

-Onboarding a new customer provides an invaluable opportunity for any bank or financial institution to demonstrate its effectiveness and commitment to the customer, but very often the onboarding process presents challenges that create a bad first impression.
+It would take a delicate introduction to welcome them.
+Onboarding a new customer provides an invaluable opportunity for any bank or financial institution to demonstrate its effectiveness and commitment to the customer.
+However, very often the onboarding process presents challenges that create a bad first impression.

-Finding new ways to improve the customer experience is therefore vital for financial and banking institutions, and in today's digitally transformed world, digital is helping us with innovative solutions.
+Finding new ways to improve the customer experience is therefore vital for financial and banking institutions.
+In the current context of digital transformation, digital is helping us with innovative solutions.

 Online KYC and remote entry